deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> This table presents the performance comparison of different LLMs and decoding methods on the MuSiQue dataset, with and without Chain-of-Thought prompting, across closed-book and open-book settings.
+> This table presents the performance comparison of different LLMs and decoding methods on the MuSiQue dataset with and without Chain-of-Thought prompting in closed-book and open-book settings.

 {{< table-caption >}}